bcu Credit Cards

 The Lowdown

-If any of these situations seem familiar, the bcu Classic Credit Card could be for you.
-Nope, it doesn’t really have any frills or features.
-But, it does have a very reasonable purchase rate, and a very affordable annual fee.
-Cardholders can enjoy up to 52 days interest free on purchases – and there are no late payment fees.
+If this sounds like what you’re after, the bcu Classic Credit Card could be a good fit.
+It’s not packed with features, but it offers a very reasonable purchase rate and an affordable annual fee.
+Cardholders also enjoy up to 52 days interest-free on purchases—with no late payment fees.

 Any downsides?
-Only if you want a card with more features – and you perhaps don’t mind paying for them.
-One thing to note though, there is a one-off $40 establishment fee that’s paid in addition to the annual fee.
-Apart from that, it seems like a low rate winner.
+Only if you’re after a card with more perks and don’t mind paying extra for them.
+One thing to note: there is a one-off $40 establishment fee on top of the annual fee.
+Beyond that, this card looks like a low rate winner.

 Low or No Annual Fee Credit Cards

-A no annual fee credit card is a card that doesn’t charge an annual fee, sometimes for an introductory period, sometimes for the life of the card.
-Similarly, a low annual fee credit card is a card that charges a low annual fee.
-Funnily enough, bcu has two of these little beauties.
+A no annual fee credit card is one that doesn’t charge an annual fee—sometimes just for an introductory period, and sometimes for the life of the card.
+Similarly, a low annual fee credit card charges only a small annual fee.
+Conveniently, bcu offers two of these options.

-The bcu Classic Credit Card has a low annual fee.
-As cards that either offer low purchase rates or rewards, it’s great that these two also offer a low annual fee – as this allows their cardholders to save some money.
+The bcu Classic Credit Card comes with a low annual fee.
+While many cards that focus on low purchase rates or rewards often charge higher ongoing fees, these two bcu cards manage to keep annual fees down—helping cardholders save money.

-Similar to low rate credit cards, no and low annual fee credit cards tend to be pretty low on features.
-As we said, you get what you pay for.
-However, no and low annual fee cards do work incredibly well for some users.
+Like low rate credit cards, low or no annual fee cards tend to be light on extra features.
+As the saying goes, you get what you pay for.
+But for the right user, they can work extremely well.

 Emergencies Only